TUW-VieVS/VieSchedpp/README.md

 run CMake with `Release` flag with `CMakeLists.txt` from parent directory:

     cmake -DCMAKE_BUILD_TYPE=Release ..

 run make

     make

 You should now be able to find the program in `VieSchedppSource/VieSchedpp/Release`

 ## Build without c++ boost libraries

 Do the same as descriped in the previouse section but before running `cmake -DCMAKE_BUILD_TYPE=Release .. ` open file `CMakeLists.txt` in `VieSchedppSource/VieSchedpp/` and change the boost blocks.
 (commend first block and uncommend second block)

 # Documentation

+To create a documentation you should have installed `doxygen` and optionally the `dot` tool from `Graphviz`.
+If you want to create diagrams make sure that the `dot` executable is in your path variable.

 ## via batch file

 Run the `createDocumentation_linux.sh` bash script or `createDocumentation_windows.bat` batch file.
 (Make sure you have the appropriate file permissions to run the script.
 If not run `chmod 711 createDocumentation_linux.sh` or equivalent windows commands before)

 You should now get a `index.html` link and a `refman.pdf` file in your `VieSchedpp/documentation/` directory.

 The `index.html` file is the startpoint of your manual in `html` format.

 ## directly via doxygen

 To create a documentation run `doxygen` in the `VieSchedpp/documentation/` subfolder.

 This should create a `html` and `latex` documentation.

 For more infos visit http://www.doxygen.nl/.